rubenvannieuwpoort/posts/introduction-to-the-mandelbrot-set.md

   <figcaption>A plot of the Mandelbrot set from Wikipedia, along with the real and imaginary axes.</figcaption>
 </figure>

-This plot doesn't really do justice to the beauty of the Mandelbrot set.
+This plot doesn’t really do justice to the beauty of the Mandelbrot set.
 First, it is monochrome.
 More interesting pictures can be obtained by using a color that is based on the iteration number $n$ in which the magnitude of the iterand first exceeded the escape radius.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/0/08/Escape_Time_Algorithm_bands.png" alt="Plot of the Mandelbrot set using the escape time algorithm.">